Mustafa Kemal Atatürk: First World War (1914–1918)

 In 1914, the Ottoman Empire entered the European and Middle Eastern theatres of World War I allied with the Central Powers.
+Within the factionalism between the Three Pashas, Mustafa Kemal navigated the turbulent CUP governments and the politicised military apolitically—though he privately expressed confidence in Talaat Bey, who controlled the civilian government.
+Among the many cliques formed around the many newly promoted Young Turk officers, Mustafa Kemal found a patron in Cemal Pasha.
+He did not respect his old classmate, and now War Minister, Enver Pasha, who was promited to the position from a junior colonelcy, and who orchestrated Turkey's entrance into a war Mustafa Kemal thought was a fatal mistake.

 Mustafa Kemal was given the task of organizing and commanding the 19th Division attached to the Fifth Army during the Battle of Gallipoli.
 He became the front-line commander after correctly anticipating where the Allies would attack, and held his position until they retreated.
 Following the Battle of Gallipoli, Mustafa Kemal served in Edirne until 14 January 1916.
-He was then assigned to the command of the XVI Corps of the Second Army and sent to the Caucasus Campaign after the massive Russian offensive had reached key Anatolian cities.
+He was then assigned to the command of the XVI Corps of the Second Army and sent to the Caucasus campaign after the massive Russian offensive had reached key Anatolian cities.
 On 7 August, he rallied his troops and mounted a counteroffensive.
 Two of his divisions captured Bitlis and Muş, upsetting the calculations of the Russian Command.